memtest86plus/memtest86plus/README.md

 its complement, probing both fade polarities in each delay, stressing cells with opposing-charge neighbours and testing a fresh, reproducible charge configuration on every pass.

+### Test 11 : Rowhammer

+Disabled by default.
+Repeatedly activating ("hammering") a DRAM row can leak charge from physically adjacent rows and flip bits in them without those rows ever being accessed.
+This test hammers a time-boxed sample of sites across memory with Blacksmith-style patterns: many-sided, non-uniform bursts of activations synchronised to the DRAM refresh, designed to defeat the in-DRAM Target Row Refresh (TRR) mitigations of modern (2020+) modules that the classic double-sided hammer no longer bypasses.
+Each aggressor access is forced to reach the DRAM array (a cache-line flush on x86, a coarse whole-cache flush on other targets), and the neighbouring victim rows are then checked for flips.
+Because the physical-address-to-DRAM-row mapping is not known, the test first tries to recover the adjacent-row stride from row-buffer-conflict timing, falling back to a blind stride sweep where that timing is not observable (for example under virtualisation).
+It runs on a single core, so activation timing and refresh synchronisation stay clean, and hammers each memory window for a fixed time budget; its total runtime therefore scales with the amount of memory installed.

+Rowhammer is an adversarial stress test rather than a routine data test: a flip it induces does not mean the address is a defective cell under normal use, so its errors are reported but do not contribute to BadRAM patterns, memmap regions, or bad page regions.
+On DDR5 and ECC modules, on-die ECC may silently correct single-bit flips, so the absence of reported errors does not by itself prove a module is immune.

 ## Known Limitations and Bugs